Skip to main content

 Interest in people and technology is in demand

-In addition, the development of competencies for systematically organizing large amounts of information, for networking and making information visible is the focus of the course.
-Excursions and internships allow you to apply learned knowledge and provide insights into your future professional life – primarily in academic libraries.
+The focus of the programme is the development of competences for systematically organising large amounts of information, for networking and making information visible.
+Excursions and internships enable you to apply the knowledge you have acquired and give you insights into your future professional life - primarily in academic libraries.
+Both in theory and in the practical parts of the degree programme, you will learn how to combine information with digitality in a way that is suitable for use.

-You want to learn more about the Library Sciences program, get opinions and tips from students and lecturers, or take a look at typical study assignments?
+Would you like to find out more about the library sciences degree programme, get opinions and tips from students and lecturers or take a look at typical study tasks?

-With the Online Study Selection Assistant OSA you can test whether the study program suits you.
+With the Online Study Choice Assistant (OSA) you can test whether the degree programme is right for you.

 To the OSA